giaroc/chartjs-plugin-fill-gaps-zero/README.md

 [Uncompress](https://raw.githubusercontent.com/giaroc/chartjs-plugin-fill-gaps-zero/main/src/chartjs-plugin-fill-gaps-zero.js)

 #### NPM
-You can also installchartjs-plugin-fill-gaps-zero by using node.js.
+You can also install **chartjs-plugin-fill-gaps-zero** by using node.js.

     npm install chartjs-plugin-fill-gaps-zero